davidjeddy/learning_ruby/NOTES.md

 - Ruby class and module names are also constants, but they are conventionally written using initial capital letters and camel case, LikeThis.

+- The use of an else clause is not particularly common in Ruby.

 ## Features